mozilla-ai/lm-buddy/README.md

 The user starts by pip-installing `lm-buddy` into a new project environment and creating a directory for their experiment jobs.
 In that new directory, create a a YAML config file
 (see `/examples`).

-This file can then be passed as an argument via `lm-buddy` CLI.
+This file can then be passed as an argument via LM Buddy CLI.

 ### Ray Usage
 When submitting a job to Ray, the above commands should be used as your job entrypoints.
-An additional option is to wrap the `lm-buddy` submission in a Python script that sets up the Ray client and additional parameters and is then passed to Ray's Job Submission SDK.
+An additional option is to wrap the job submission in a Python script that sets up the Ray client and additional parameters and is then passed to Ray's Job Submission SDK.

 ```